SamMeznarichTR/github-slideshow/_posts/0000-01-02-SamMeznarichTR.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "When the dark clouds come, keep going"
 ---
-"When the dark clouds come, keep going"

 ---
 Use right arrow to continue,